How to Save Water Around Your Home

 * Get a portable collapsible greenhouse for your plants (this links to one example).
 They hold the moisture inside, greatly reducing loss of water to evaporation, thereby saving by reducing the amount of watering you need to do.
 There are many collapsible greenhouse in the Gardening & Yard section of our online store.

-* If you have a pool, consider natural pool filters that don’t need backwashing.
+* If you have a pool or spa, consider natural pool filters that don’t need backwashing.
 This could save a couple hundred gallons of water for a single backwash.

 * Get your car washed at a car wash that recycles water

 * If you wash your own car at home, use waterless car wash.
 You can save over 100 gallons of water per cash!

 Our offices are located in Northern California.

 We cover the phones live for several hours each day - but not every hour.